mgracanin/sorter/README.md

         self.data = sorted(self.data)
 ```

-But, you can use this for eduicational pruposes and try to improve on it.
+But, you can use this for educational purposes and try to improve on it.
 So, give it a try.